Commercial Investing guide

 Annual rent increases

 Most commercial property contracts have fixed annual rent increases built in.
-This is often around 3-4%, or is linked to CPI.
+This is often around 3-4% or is linked to the Consumer Price Index (CPI).

 Diversification

-By holding both commercial and residential properties in your portfolio, you are better placed to mitigate risks if either of these markets take a fall.
+By holding both commercial and residential properties in your portfolio, you are better placed to mitigate risks if either of these markets stagnate or pull back.

 Tax benefits